MaliHabesha/alx-low_level_programming/README.md

-This is an introduction for c programming
+This README is about memory location